-August 28, 1975: The day Shuzo Matsuoka was defaulted because of cramps
+August 28, 1995: The day Shuzo Matsuoka was defaulted after a severe case of cramping

-On this day, August 28, 1995, Shuzo Matsuoka, from Japan, was defaulted at the US Open, after cramping up in the fourth set of his first-round match against Petr Korda – while he was up two sets to one (6-7, 7-6, 7-6, 5-5).
-The Japanese player was left screaming on the ground for three minutes before he could receive any help, as the rules at the time didn’t allow medical treatment.
-The sight of Matsuoka suffering on the court without assistance led to a swift change in the cramping rules for professional tennis the following year.
+On this day, August 28 in 1995, Japanese player Shuzo Matsuoka was defaulted at the US Open, after suffering from cramps in the fourth set of his first-round match against Petr Korda while he was up two sets to one (6-7, 7-6, 7-6, 5-5).
+Matsuoka was left screaming on the ground for three minutes before he could receive any help, as the rules at the time did not allow medical treatment for cramps.
+The sight of Matsuoka suffering on the court without assistance led to a swift change in the rules of professional tennis the following year.

-Japan’s Shuzo Matsuoka was born in 1967.
-He claimed his only title on the tour in 1992, in Seoul, where he defeated Todd Woodbridge in the final (6-3, 4-6, 7-5).
-The same year, he obtained one of his most remarkable results by finishing runner-up to Wayne Ferreira at the Queen’s Club Championships (6-3, 6-4).
-In 1995, he achieved the best Grand Slam performance of his career, reaching the quarter-finals at Wimbledon and winning the first set against world No 1 Pete Sampras before eventually losing in four sets (6-7, 6-3, 6-4, 6-2).
+Shuzo Matsuoka was born in 1967 in Tokyo, Japan.
+He claimed his only title on the tour in 1992 in Seoul, where he defeated Todd Woodbridge in the final (6-3, 4-6, 7-5).
+The same year, he obtained one of his most best career results by finishing runner-up to Wayne Ferreira at the Queen’s Club Championships (6-3, 6-4).
+In 1995, he achieved the best Grand Slam performance of his career, reaching the quarter-finals at Wimbledon and winning the first set against world No 1 Pete Sampras before eventually going down in four sets (6-7, 6-3, 6-4, 6-2).
 Matsuoka reached his highest ranking of world No 46 in 1992.

 Petr Korda was born in 1968.
-The left-handed Czech won six titles on the tour, the biggest one being the 1993 Grand Slam Cup, where he defeated Michael Stich in the final (2-6, 6-4, 7-6, 2-6, 11-9), earning $ 2,000,000 in prize money.
+The left-handed Czech won six titles on the tour, the biggest one being the 1993 Grand Slam Cup, where he defeated Michael Stich in the final (2-6, 6-4, 7-6, 2-6, 11-9), earning $2 million in prize money.
 He was mostly known for having reached the final at the 1992 French Open, where he lost in straight sets to Jim Courier (7-5, 6-2, 6-1).
 That year, he also obtained his highest world ranking, breaking into the top five.
 Korda was an unpredictable player, able to beat the best players on a good day, but also to lose against almost anybody.
-In July 1995, ranked No 46, he lost to Nuno Marques (No 119) in Washington – but a few weeks before, he upset world No 5 Michael Chang, at Wimbledon.
+In July 1995, ranked No 46, he lost to Nuno Marques (No 119) in Washington just a few weeks after he had upset world No 5 Michael Chang at Wimbledon.

-The US Open (known as the US Nationals before 1968 and the start of the Open Era) was established in 1881, and although it is the only Grand Slam to have been played every single year without an interruption since its beginning, it moved homes several times throughout the 20th century.
-First held in August 1881 on grass courts at the Newport Casino on Rhode Island, the tournament moved to New York in 1915, where it was held at the West Side Tennis Club, at Forest Hills until 1977 (with the exception of the years between 1921-1923, when the event was moved to Philadelphia).
+The US Open (known as the US Nationals before 1968 and the start of the Open Era) was established in 1881, and although it is the only Grand Slam to have been played every single year without an interruption since its beginning, it moved locations several times throughout the 20th century.
+First held in August 1881 on grass courts at the Newport Casino on Rhode Island, the tournament shifted to New York in 1915, where it was held at the West Side Tennis Club, at Forest Hills until 1977 (with the exception of the years between 1921-1923, when the event was held in Philadelphia).

 From 1975 to 1977, the event was played on clay.
-In 1978, the US Open left the West Side Tennis Club, who was now too small for such an important event, and headed to the USTA National Tennis Center, located in Flushing Meadows, New York.
+In 1978, the US Open left the West Side Tennis Club, which was now too small for such a marquee event, and headed to the USTA National Tennis Center, located in Flushing Meadows, New York.
 At the same time, it was decided to change the surface to hard courts.
-The Tennis Center was one of the biggest tennis complexes in the world: its center court was the Louis Armstrong Stadium, with a capacity of 14,000 spectators.
+The National Tennis Center was one of the biggest tennis complexes in the world: its Center Court was the Louis Armstrong Stadium, with a capacity of 14,000 spectators.

-In 1995, the rules didn’t allow any treatment for cramp, which were not considered as an injury but as a loss of conditioning.
+In 1995, the rules in tennis did not allow any treatment for cramps, which were not considered an injury but as a loss of conditioning.
 If a player needed help to get up, it would automatically cause a default.
 So poor Matsuoka was left in pain on the hard court for three minutes, in front of a shocked audience, while the umpire counted him out like a boxer before he was eventually defaulted.
 Only then could his opponent run to him, along with a team of paramedics.

 “I think it is the right rule.
 I think they shouldn’t touch it.
 Cramping is one thing, you have to work out and you have to be more fit and cramping is different than pulling a muscle, so I think it is just a rule and I think I agree with the rule.”